An Extended Fatou-Shishikura inequality and wandering branch continua for polynomials: Non-repelling cycles and wandering continua

 Consider the laminations $\lam=\lam^{\B_\C, \RR}, \clam=\clam^{\B_\C, \RR}$ and the set $\G=\G(\B_\C, \RR)$.
 Set $\tg=F_\di^\G(p)$.
 By Lemma~\ref{dynam} $P(F_\C^{\G}(p))=F_\C^{\G}(p)$ and, by Lemma~\ref{sep-gap} (3), $\si^*(\tg)=\tg$.
 Also, by Lemma~\ref{sep-gap} $\tg$ is an infinite invariant gap, and by Lemma~\ref{no-crit-leaf}(3) all leaves on the boundary of $\tg$ are (pre)periodic.
 By the construction $F_\C^{\G}(p)\subsetneqq F_\C^{\RR}(p)$ and $\tg\subsetneqq G$.

-\textbf{Claim A.} \emph{Except for $\tg$, there are no fixed or periodic disk fibers of $\clam$ contained in $G$ except for leaves from $\bd(G)$.
+\textbf{Claim A.} \emph{Except for $\tg$ and leaves from $\bd(G)$, there are no fixed or periodic disk fibers of $\clam$ contained in $G$.
 All periodic points or leaves in $\bd(G)$ which are not contained in $\bd(\tg)$, are limits of elements of $\lam$ from within $G$ which separate these periodic points or leaves from the rest of $G$.
-Moreover, all periodic leaves in $\bd(G)$ which are not contained in $\bd(\tg)$, are pairwise disjoint.}
+Moreover, all periodic leaves in $\bd(G)$ that are not contained in $\bd(\tg)$, are pairwise disjoint.}

 \emph{Proof of Claim A.} Let us first show that \emph{if $E\subset G, E\ne \tg$ is a periodic disk fiber of $\clam$, then $E$ is a leaf from $\bd(G)$}.
 Indeed, by Lemma~\ref{basic2} $E$ is either a leaf of $\lam$ or a gap-leaf of $\clam$.
 In the first case the claim follows since $\lam=\lam^{\B_\C, \RR}$ and $\B_\C$ is formed by a wandering cut-continuum $Q$.
 So we may assume that $E$ is a gap-leaf of $\clam$ which is not a leaf of $\lam$.
 If $E$ is infinite, then by Lemma~\ref{sep-gap}(3) $F_\C^\G(E)$ contains a point $p'\in \an$.
 Since $E\ne \tg$, then $p'\ne p$.
 However, by the construction $F_\C^\G(E)\subset F$ and by Lemma~\ref{sep-gap}(3) the set $F_\C^{\RR}(p)$ contains a unique point of $\an$, namely $p$.
 This contradiction implies that $E$ is finite.
 Then by Lemma~\ref{sep-gap}(2) there is a periodic point $x\in \RR$ such that $E\subset G(x)$.
 Since $E\subset G$ and by the construction it is easy to see that $E$ is a boundary leaf of $G$.